Chart Color Schemes

 Population growth drivers in Epping are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population of the Epping (Vic.) statistical area (Lv2) is around 35,617.
-This reflects an increase of 2,128 people since the 2021 Census, which reported a population of 33,489.
-The change was inferred from the resident population of 35,056 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 864 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,009 persons per square kilometer.
-Population growth for the area was primarily driven by overseas migration contributing approximately 73.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Epping (Vic.) is around 35,617, reflecting an increase of 2,128 people since the 2021 Census.
+This growth represents a 6.4% rise from the previous population count of 33,489.
+The change is inferred from AreaSearch's estimate of 35,056 residents following examination of ABS data released in June 2024, along with an additional 863 validated new addresses since the Census date.
+This results in a population density ratio of 1,009 persons per square kilometer, which is relatively consistent with averages seen across other locations assessed by AreaSearch.
+Overseas migration contributed approximately 73.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth is predicted over the period with the area expected to increase by 18,264 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 49.0% in total over the 17 years.
+AreaSearch's projections for the suburb of Epping (Vic.) are based on ABS/Geoscience Australia projections released in 2024, using 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Considering these projected demographic shifts, exceptional growth is predicted over the period, placing the suburb in the top 10 percent of Australian statistical areas.
+By 2041, the population is expected to increase by 18,264 persons, reflecting an overall increase of 49.0% over the 17-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population